A Guide to Cherry Shrimp: Everything You Need to Know

 Gender differences: male vs female

-The easiest way to see between male and female is when they are carrying their eggs (the female holds the eggs under her tail).She moves all the time and moves her legs to ensure that the eggs get enough oxygen.
+The easiest way to distinguish between males and females is when the female is carrying eggs.
+During this time, she holds the eggs under her tail, constantly moving her legs to ensure that the eggs receive enough oxygen.
+This behavior is a clear indicator that the shrimp is female.

 Breeding